 |Gross Floor Area||30,000 SF|

 The Washington Free Public Library selected Carl A. Nelson & Company as the construction manager for their new 30,000 sf, $5.9 million library.
 As the construction manager, we organized the bid packages to encourage local contractor participation.
-Washington, Iowa has a population just over 7,000 people.
-36% of this project, almost $1.5 million, went to contractors located in the Washington area.
+Washington, Iowa, has a population just over 7,000 people, and 36% of this project — almost $1.5 million — went to contractors located in the Washington area.